Project 1 EECS 370 (Fall 2024)

 4. Behavioral Simulator (40%)

 The second part of this assignment is to write a program that can simulate any legal LC-2K machine-code program.
 The input for this part will be the machine-code file that you created with your assembler.
-With a program name of simulate and a machine-code file of program.mc, your program should be run as follows:
+With a program name of simulator and a machine-code file of program.mc, your program should be run as follows:

-./simulate program.mc > output
+./simulator program.mc > output

 This directs all printfs to the file output.